HandsOnDataViz/book/docs/HandsOnDataViz.md

 Icon column, enter the file pathname in this format:
 `media/image-thumbnail.png`.
 In the Custom Size column, set the dimensions to `64x64` or similar, such as `40x40` if desired.

+TODO: Add screenshot of the sample custom marker here, once we finalize the new template

 Open the browser tab that displays your live map and refresh the page to see your changes.
 If your changes do not appear within a few seconds,